decred/dcrblog/content/posts/2019-12-12-download-hawk.md

 ## Does this mean its 100% secure?
 Why release it?

 No!
 This might be bypassed by someone with enough resources or skills.
 Proper security is layered.
-While having this private might be beneficial for Decred, we felt it was in the greater interest of the cryptocurrency community to have this out in the public.
+While keeping this private might be beneficial for Decred, we felt it was in the greater interest of the cryptocurrency community to make this publicly available.
 It also allows for new ideas and [improvements](https://github.com/degeri/DownloadHawk/issues).

 ## Conclusion